AidanBugs/Obsidian/1) CWRU/In Progress/CSDS456 - Data Privacy/Algorithms.md

 ### 2. Okamoto’s Receipt‑Free Scheme
 **Enhancement:** Uses trap‑door bit commitments that allow the voter to open the commitment in two different ways (one real, one fake).
 The voter sends the fake opening to a coercer and the real one to a timeliness member via an untappable channel.

+> In other words, it allows a voter to show they voted for either party to an attacker as a form of commitment but they actual only vote in a single way.

 **Result:** Receipt‑free but not coercion‑resistant.